ChiHong-Xtautau/AEDM/README.md

 - python run.py

 # Expected Results
+After running the example "run.py", we can get the following expected Results.
+Please note that due to randomness, the final results you have may differ slightly from what is shown here.
 - You will see the target model accuracy is 96.59 %.
 - The accuracy of the substitute model will increaces with training over multiple epochs
 - one training log is shown in "./cifar10_queries_100000.log"